vishalkr058/react-websocket-stream/README.md

 Our React App gets the Websocket Stream hosted on a specfic port.

 ### Config your RTSP Streams
-Open `start-ffmpeg.bat` location is under jsmpeg
+Edit `start-ffmpeg.bat` in jsmpeg folder

 switch the inputs